heremaps/gluecodium/doc/franca.md

         }
     }

+### Struct: ExternalName

+This FDEPL property controls whether the C++ fully-qualified name for the given Franca struct differs from the name specified in the FIDL file.
+Default value is `null`, i.e. the struct name is governed by what is specified in the FIDL file.
+If a non-empty value is given, then this value is used verbatim as a fully-qualified name in C++ generated code and in "glue layer" generated code (i.e. JNI and CBridge).
+This property has no effect on generated code for Java or Swift.

+**Note:** This property is intended for usage in combination with "ExternalType" property (see above) and thus only applies to structs already marked with "ExternalType".

+FIDL:

+    package example

+    typeCollection ExampleTypeCollection {
+        struct exampleStruct {
+        }
+    }

+FDEPL:

+    define GeniumExtensions for typeCollection example.ExampleTypeCollection
+    {
+        struct exampleStruct {
+            ExternalType = "example/ExampleStruct.h"
+            ExternalName = "::external::SomeStruct"
+        }
+    }

 ### Struct field: ExternalGetter/ExternalSetter

 These FDEPL properties control whether the accessor methods are used as a source of data for the